shah-in-boots/notes/permanent/outline-ECG-and-genetics-validation-proposal.md

 Cardiac Heart Study:

 - `5,888` individuals with WES/WGS and ECG data, with 31% CVD prevalence, 16% AA, and 58% female

+# Aims

+Key questions:

+- Can an ECG that was trained on AF polygenic risk scores predict future risk of AF?
+- Can ECG-AI be used to differentiate between types of pro-arrhythmic gene effects?
+Essentially can it explain the genotype-phenotype relationship?

+1. Define polygenic risks using known/studied PGS scores for AF.
+Train model to predict AF-PGS from ECG.
+Evaluate for rare/novel variants in those that are considered high risk by PGS.
+1. Separate known ~140 arrhythmia genes into ion-channel or structural proteins.
+Train based on LOF or severely pathogenic variants as predicted outcome from ECG.

+Power/sample: